ngemily/opencv-object-detection/README.md

 combine x- and y-derivatives is slightly different from that used in the tutorial.

-The core of it is simply an instance of [kernel-wiki][image kernel] computation, which is like convolution in signal processing.
+The core of it is simply an instance of [image kernel][kernel-wiki] computation, which is like convolution in signal processing.
 See [this demo][kernel-demo] for a concise explanation and live demo.
 Image kernels or filters are the basis of a diverse set of transformations that can be performed on an image simply by